caleorourke/blue/README.md

-Plum introduces a new **IBM Cloud Engineering** concept page.
+Piccolo introduces a new **IBM Cloud Development** concept page.
 The intent is to advertise what we do, how cool we are, and showcase our teams to job candidates and visitors of our public-facing website.

 ## Local Deployment

-Below is a quick "how to" for cloning, installing, and running Plum locally.
+Below is a quick "how to" for cloning, installing, and running Piccolo locally.

 ### Prerequisites

-Plum requires __Ruby 1.9.3__ at minimum.
+Piccolo requires __Ruby 1.9.3__ at minimum.
 [Click here](http://www.ruby-lang.org/en/installation) to download and install Ruby.
 If you have Ruby, but aren’t sure which version, run `ruby -v`.

 ### Clone and Install

 Run the following commands.

-    $ git clone -b gh-pages https://github.com/caleorourke/plum.git
+    $ git clone -b gh-pages https://github.com/caleorourke/piccolo.git
-    $ cd plum
+    $ cd piccolo
     $ gem install bundler
     $ bundle install

 ## Serve Mode

-Run `jekyll serve` to preview Plum.
+Run `jekyll serve` to preview Piccolo.
 Once it starts, open up a browser and type `localhost:4000/prototype` for the web address.

 ### Watch Option